open-feature/go-sdk-contrib/providers/flagd/README.md

 flagd.WithService("http" or "grpc") // defaults to http flagd.WithHost(string)              // defaults to localhost
 flagd.WithPort(int32)               // defaults to 8080
+flagd.WithProtocol(string)          // defaults to http (https is not currently supported by flagd)
 ```
 for example:
 ```